danavery/attention-encodings/README.md

     * The resulting vocabulary encodings are then projected into the transformer's Value space at the input layer.
     * By comparing the post-attention encoding against this set, the tokens corresponding to the "closest" token embeddings are displayed.
     * This procedure is replicated for each attention head.
+-  **New (3 Nov 2023)**:
+    * Distances are also computed from the selected post-attention mechanism token encoding at the selected layer to all sequence tokens at the same layer.

 ## Why RoBERTa?